Years ago, my young daughters often woke me up out of a deep sleep very, very early in the morning.

 Instantly, I was angry, bitter and full of resentment.

 I wanted a life I didn’t have.

 I wanted a life that was just like in the magazines.

 Perfect children sleeping in with their perfect pajamas.

 Perfect me in my perfect pajamas sleeping in.

 But the dream didn’t stop there.

-I also want that nice long hour of waking up with a cup of coffee and thoughts to myself and reading the newspaper or a magazine.
+I also wanted a nice long hour of waking up with a cup of coffee and thoughts to myself and reading the newspaper or a magazine and quiet.